bookofproofs/bookofproofs.github.io/_sources/history/16th-century/gassendi.md

 ### Mathematical Profile (Excerpt):
 * In fact Pierre Gassendi was actually given the name Pierre Gassend and only later used the now familiar Gassendi form.
-* Pierre spent his childhood in the village of Champtercier.
-* His uncle, Thomas Fabry, was the parish priest and he gave the young Pierre a good educational grounding.
 * When Pierre was seven years old he was sent to school in Digne, a much larger town across the valley about 10 km from Champtercier.
 * In 1607, Gassendi left school in Digne and returned to his native village of Champtercier where he spent the next two years.
 * He clearly was an exceptional student for when Fesaye was absent he asked Gassendi to take the lecture in his place.